-(a) For the purposes of this article, early retirement is defined as retirement after age fifty-five (55) and before age sixty-five (65).
+(a) For the purposes of this article, early retirement is defined as retirement after age 55 and before 65.

 The College will offer or accept at least one early retirement incentive each year.
-In the event no employee is eligible for an incentive, the funding for the incentive will be carried forward to a maximum of three (3) incentives.
+In the event no employee is eligible for an incentive, the funding for the incentive will be carried forward to a maximum of three incentives.